elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-key-objectives-of-julius-caesars-first-and-second-invasions-of-britain.md

 url: /learn/history-of-the-world/questions/what-were-the-key-objectives-of-julius-caesars-first-and-second-invasions-of-britain
 score: 9.0
 related_article1:
-    id: 166247
+    id: 166255
-    title: How did Roman provincial governance function in Britain, and what was the role of governors?
+    title: >-
+        What do genetic studies of Roman-era burials reveal about intermarriage and the establishment of an elite class in Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-roman-provincial-governance-function-in-britain-and-what-was-the-role-of-governors
+    url: /learn/history-of-the-world/questions/what-do-genetic-studies-of-romanera-burials-reveal-about-intermarriage-and-the-establishment-of-an-elite-class-in-britain
 related_article2:
+    id: 166251
+    title: >-
+        In what ways did Roman syncretism manifest in Britain, particularly with the integration of British gods?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/in-what-ways-did-roman-syncretism-manifest-in-britain-particularly-with-the-integration-of-british-gods
+related_article3:
     id: 166244
+    title: >-
-    title: How did the installation of the Trinovantes' king impact Roman-British relations?
+        How did the installation of the Trinovantes' king impact Roman-British relations?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-did-the-installation-of-the-trinovantes-king-impact-romanbritish-relations
-related_article3:
-    id: 166251
-    title: In what ways did Roman syncretism manifest in Britain, particularly with the integration of British gods?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/in-what-ways-did-roman-syncretism-manifest-in-britain-particularly-with-the-integration-of-british-gods
 related_article4:
-    id: 166246
+    id: 166247
-    title: What was the significance of Claudius' invasion of Britain and the role of Aulus Plautius?
+    title: >-
+        How did Roman provincial governance function in Britain, and what was the role of governors?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-significance-of-claudius-invasion-of-britain-and-the-role-of-aulus-plautius
+    url: /learn/history-of-the-world/questions/how-did-roman-provincial-governance-function-in-britain-and-what-was-the-role-of-governors
 related_article5:
-    id: 166248
+    id: 166245
-    title: What strategies did Caractacus employ in his resistance against Roman rule, and what was his ultimate fate?
+    title: >-
+        What insights do 'De Bello Gallico' and the works of Suetonius and Cassius Dio provide about Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-strategies-did-caractacus-employ-in-his-resistance-against-roman-rule-and-what-was-his-ultimate-fate
+    url: /learn/history-of-the-world/questions/what-insights-do-de-bello-gallico-and-the-works-of-suetonius-and-cassius-dio-provide-about-roman-britain
 ---

 &nbsp;